remix-run/react-router/.changeset/typesafety.md

 but VSCode ships with its own copy of TypeScript that is installed outside of your project.
 For TypeScript plugins to work, you'll need to tell VSCode to use the local workspace version of TypeScript.

-👉 ** Ensure that VSCode is using the workspace version of TypeScript **
+For security reasons, [VSCode won't use the workspace version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) until you manually opt-in.

-This should already be set up for you by a `.vscode/settings.json`:
+So even if you already have a `.vscode/settings.json` with `typescript.tsdk` set to the workspace version like so:

 ```json
 {